51Degrees/documentation/src/concepts/flowelements/flowelement.md

 The items of @evidence which an **element** expects is exposed via an @evidencekeyfilter, which is present in each **element** and an aggregated form in a @pipeline (equivalent to looking at each **element** of the @pipeline individually).

 Using an @evidencekeyfilter means that instead of asking an **element** 'which items of @evidence do you want?', one would ask 'do you want this item of @evidence?'.
-This achieves the same result and gives an **element** a greater degree of flexibility.
+This achieves the same result and gives an **element** a greater degree of flexibility in the @evidence it accepts.

 @dotfile flowelement-evidencekeys.dot

 ## Data Keys

+Results of an **element**'s processing are stored in the @flowdata, keyed on the **element**'s @datakey.
+While not required, it is convention that each **element** has a unique key.
+For example, our "user age" example would likely have the key "user age".

+An **element**'s @elementdatakey contains not just a string key, but the type of @elementdata which the results are.

 ## Concurrency